Welles Park Neighbors Push For Rehabbed Horseshoe Pits, New Pickleball Courts

 Neighbors voted in Ald.
 Matt Martin’s (47th) 2022 participatory budget process to set aside discretionary funding to convert the current 10 horseshoe pits at Welles Park into a mix of pickleball courts, a cornhole area and rehabbed horseshoe pits in addition to other park improvements.

-Martin’s office set aside $110,000 from the Western Avenue North tax increment financing district last year to pay for plan.
+Martin’s office set aside $110,000 from the Western Avenue North tax increment financing district last year to pay for the plan.

 But more than a year later, the alderman, park council and Welles Park neighbors said they are still waiting on Park District officials to finalize designs and provide a timeline for construction, and they’re worried because the TIF funds are set to expire next year.